willogy-team/insights--tensorflow/part3/README.md

     <em><b>Figure 8:</b> The output shapes of 3 convolutional layers are (None, 122, 122, 8), (None, 118, 118, 8) and (None, 116, 116, 8), respectively.</em>
 </p>

 In ```visualizations/visualizations_using_filters_and_featuremaps.py```, add a function ```plot_feature_maps_of_a_layer``` for visualizing feature maps of a layer.
 It receives the feature maps of a layer as input.
 For more information, the feature maps are the output of each layer.
 As in Figure 8, each convolutional filter has 8 feature maps (the last dimension).
-In this function, we visualize all the 8 feature maps.
+In this function, we visualize all 8 feature maps.

 ```python
 def plot_feature_maps_of_a_layer(feature_maps):